This year amidst the coronavirus pandemic, there are many worthy causes for charitable giving.

 If you sold the stock and gave the proceeds to charity, you would pay capital gains taxes of $2,250 on the sale.
 As a result, you’d only have $17,750 to donate instead of the full $20,000.

 But if you transfer ownership of the stock directly to the qualified charitable organization, then neither you nor the charity will have to pay capital gains taxes on the $15,000 in appreciation, which means the charity will receive the entire $20,000 gift.
-Meanwhile, you can deduct the full $20,000 value of the stock – not just the $5,000 you paid for the stock nine years ago.
+Meanwhile, you can deduct the full $20,000 value of the stock – not just the $5,000 you paid for the stock over a decade ago.

 And don’t forget the fact that this strategy preserves your cash balances, which you could keep in your contingency fund or use for other savings goals.

 Keep in mind that this strategy only works with appreciated stocks that you have owned for more than one year within a taxable account and if you claim itemized deductions rather than the standard deduction.
-If you give a short-term position – one that you have owned for 365 days or less – you will only be able to deduct the cost basis — or in other words, what you originally paid for it – not what it’s worth now.
+If you give a short-term position – one that you have owned for 365 days or less – you will only be able to deduct the cost basis.
+In other words, it will be what you originally paid for it – not what it’s worth now.

-With the big run-up in stock values over the past several years, this strategy of donating appreciated assets might be even more applicable now than usual.
+With the big run-up in stock values over recent months, this strategy of donating appreciated assets might be even more applicable now than usual.
 Before taking action, you should speak with a tax and/or investment professional about the details of implementing this charitable giving strategy.